Back to blog

 • Structured and ready-to-use data in JSON will make data management and analysis easier while reducing data cleaning and normalization costs.

-Full of useful features aimed at seamless data extraction, Scraper APIs are perfect helpers in large-scale data gathering from the most challenging targets.
+Full of useful features aimed at seamless data extraction, our Web Scraper API is a perfect helper in large-scale data gathering from the most challenging targets.

 Wrapping up

 As you can see, the factors influencing the data collection costs are also the main technological challenges that scrapers face.
 To make the scraping process cost-effective, you must successfully utilize tools capable of handling your targets and all possible anti-scraping measures.
-Such public data-gathering solutions as Scraper APIs can be of great help here.
+Such public data-gathering solutions as a Web Scraper API can be of great help here.

 If it’s not only the reasonable costs and data quality that you value but also the scraping speed, check out this practical tutorial on how to make web scraping faster.